Current as of August 2016 | Download print version (in PDF)

 Societies are membership organizations that may be registered for charitable purposes.
-They are usually managed by a governing council or a managing committee and are regulated by the Societies Registration Act, 1860, which has been adopted by various states.
+They are usually managed by a governing council or a managing committee and are regulated by the Societies Registration Act which has been adopted by various states.
 Unlike trusts, societies may be dissolved.

-- has as its purpose the promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of the environment, or any such other purpose;
+- Has as its purpose the promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of environment or any such other object; and

-- intends to apply any profits or other income to promote its purposes; and
+- Intends to apply its profits, if any, or other income towards promoting its purposes; and

-- prohibits the payment of any dividend to its members.
+- Intends to prohibit the payment of any dividend to its members.